The Best Shooting Rests in 2023

 The shooter has their choice of fill material as it comes with an unfilled Caldwell medium bag.
 It’s a great entry-level shooting rest for new shooters who want some support when shooting their rifles but aren’t ready to commit to a more expensive or feature-laden option.

 A new design by Birchwood Casey just hit the industry and is available for pre-order.
-The exploding large-format pistol market has been woefully underserved when it comes to dedicaeted shooting rests, an opportunity Birchwood Casey is looking to capitalize on with their new rest.
+The exploding large-format pistol market has been woefully underserved when it comes to dedicated shooting rests, an opportunity Birchwood Casey is looking to capitalize on with their new AR-pistol rest.

 Founded in 1948, Birchwood Casey makes everything from shooting rests to cleaning kits, clay throwers, and specialty shooting targets.